ybernaerts/varimax-gradient/README.md

 # Varimax optimization
-Derivation of a projected gradient ascent algorithm, with code.
+Derivation of a projected gradient ascent algorithm to optimize the constrained Varimax objective.
+Code available.